SlimeQ/lifeviz/wiki/Build-and-Install.md

    - Launches the newly published `lifeviz.application` manifest to trigger the ClickOnce update/install flow.

 3. Artifacts land in `bin\Release\net9.0-windows\publish\`:
-   - `lifeviz.application` – ClickOnce manifest (what the deploy script launches).
+   - `lifeviz.application` - ClickOnce manifest (what the deploy script launches).
 - `Application Files\lifeviz_<version>\` - versioned payload.
 - `setup.exe` - optional bootstrapper for first-time installs.
+- `Install-ClickOnce.ps1` - helper script that stages the payload to `%LOCALAPPDATA%\lifeviz-clickonce`, clears the old ClickOnce cache, and launches the manifest from that stable path (prevents the "already installed from a different location" error when you install from different folders).

 ## Updating Existing Installs